-PUMA, as a global company, recognizes the value of fostering diverse teams with different skillsets, gender, age and nationality backgrounds which is vital to foster creative thinking, effective decision-making and advancing innovation within the organization.
+PUMA, as a global company, recognizes the value of fostering diverse teams with different skillsets, gender, age and nationality backgrounds which is a vital asset in fostering creative thinking, effective decision-making and advancing innovation within the organization.
 PUMA cultivates a culture that promotes collaboration and fairness, aiming to dismantle systemic barriers.

-- PUMA Entities shall have a diverse workforce in every area, manifesting diversity in gender, race, internationality, age, educational background and experience. - PUMA Entities shall create an inclusive work environment in which employees with disabilities can perform their tasks while developing their potential. - PUMA Entities shall comply with applicable laws ensuring equal employment opportunities for individuals with disabilities. - PUMA Entities shall ensure a reasonable work environment to accommodate the special needs of the employees and provide appropriate training. - PUMA Entities shall measure diversity metrics and support the efforts to establish diversity strategies.
+- PUMA Entities shall have a diverse workforce in every area, manifesting diversity in gender, race, internationality, - age, educational background and experience. - PUMA Entities shall create an inclusive work environment in which employees

+- with disabilities can perform their tasks while developing their potential. - PUMA Entities shall comply with applicable laws ensuring equal employment opportunities for individuals with disabilities. - PUMA Entities shall adapt workplaces to their special needs and provide appropriate training. - PUMA Entities shall ensure a reasonable work environment to accommodate the special needs of the employees. - PUMA Entities shall measure diversity metrics and support the efforts to establish diversity strategies.